-Annex D illustrates the arrangement of functional groupings.
+Annex D gives an example for the arrangement of functional groupings.

 A PINX may need to rate-adapt incoming user information to its internal channel rate to permit internal switching and processing.

 For those calls in which it is acting as a Transit PINX, a PINX shall: